 Rent control laws set a ceiling on rents and severely limit or prohibit property owners from raising rents.
 Rather than improving the availability of affordable housing, rent control laws exacerbate shortages, cause existing buildings to deteriorate and disproportionately benefit higher-income households.

-Clarify and update fair housing compliance requirements related to occupancy standards, emotional support animals and other areas of fair housing law and regulation.
+Continue to clarify federal policy on emotional support animals, disparate impact, accessibility and other areas of fair housing law and regulation.

-Preserve necessary resident screening tools and ensure that consumer reporting reforms do not unnecessarily hinder business operations for apartment providers.
+Preserve necessary resident screening tools and ensure that consumer reporting reforms do not make screening impracticable or hinder apartment providers from properly managing risk.

 Enact beneficial tax provisions such as a fix to the floating rate of the Low-Income Housing Tax Credit, FIRPTA reform and a Middle-Income Tax Credit and ensure proper implementation of the Tax Cuts and Jobs Act, especially on depreciation, pass-through income and opportunity zones.